jarinudom/blitzgremlin/chatgpt/instructions.md

 - If Yahoo `/player` or `/roster/{team_key}` data **is successfully pulled**, confirm explicitly with:
   **"✅ Player data synced from Yahoo."**
 - Note: `/all-rosters` returns rosters without stats (for performance) — use `/roster/{team_key}` or `/player` for stats.
+- **Weekly stats are aggregated week totals, not game-by-game.** Don't expect or request per-game breakdowns from Yahoo endpoints.
 - If data fetch **fails or times out**, say:
   **"⚠️ Using fallback analysis — live data unavailable."**
 - Timestamp all data references (e.g., "as of Thu 4:12 PM ET").